-As we contemplate before our confession, we need to make sure that God’s kingdom, which is the center teachings of our Lord Jesus Christ, will not be compromised.
+As we contemplate before our confession, we need to make sure that God’s kingdom, which is the center of the teachings of our Lord Jesus Christ, will not be compromised.
 Those who received true conversion can testify their repentance by confessing their sins.
-Peter said, “Repent, and let every one of you is baptized in the name of Jesus Christ for the remission of sins.”
+Peter said, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins.”

 Positive confession is good.
 But deceptive proclamation such as “I follow God’s will,” “I am an obedient child of God, “and “I am wealthy because I give my 10 %” is deceptive; as far as reward is concerned, maybe the intention is to encourage others to do the same for own personal gain, or to lift himself as a high giver.
 Confessing about other people’s deeds or successes could be harmful and might fall into gossip and lead to division.
 So sometimes positive intention has a drawback.